mrcheidel/time-object-db/README.md

 ## Solution:

-I use single files splited in tree levels:
+timeObjectsDB use single files in order to persist the information splited in three levels:

-- Level 1: YYYY-MM
+- Level 1: YYYY-MM (Max 12 folders per year)
-- Level 2: DD
+- Level 2: DD (Max 365 folders per parent)
-- Level 3: One file each 5 minutes (configurable)
+- Level 3: One file each 5 minutes - (Max 144 files per parent) (configurable)

+Exist an index file per each Level 2 folder, this index help to find existing Level 3 files and prevent to use a full-scan to find the existing files.

 ## Real time examples